GEOMBOC/QUASI_STABLE/README.md

 ## Usage

 This can be used as a library or can be used as an python library or as an CLI.
+Unzip all files before using.

 ### Library